-Salman Khan introduces Zaheer Iqbal in Bollywood, says he is a born actor
+Salman Khan introduces Zaheer Iqbal, Bollywood welcomes him

 The film under Salman’s banner, starring Zaheer will be a love story set in Kashmir.
 The female lead in the movie will also be a fresh face.
 Co-produced by Murad Khetani and Ashwin Varde of Cine1 Studios, the yet to be titled film will go on floors in September this year and will be directed by Nitin Kakkar of the Filmistaan fame.
 Excited about the project, Nitin said, “Zaheer’s level of commitment towards his work is great.
 He will go a very long way.”

 Salman who has been an active participant in Zaheer’s training has named him ‘Zahero’.
 In a statement, he also said, “Zaheer is made for the movies.
 He is a fantastic actor and a born star.”
+Other stars from the film industry including Varun Dhawan, Sonakshi Sinha and Iulia Vantur also welcomed Zaheer and wished him luck for his career in movies.

 Check out a few photos of Zaheer Iqbal